 Inviting students is very easy.
 You have several options: you can send mass email invitations to people, you can allow for self-registration, or you can import a list of users from a CSV file.

 Students can easily access all of the exams on the portal.
 After they complete their exams, they can see whether or not they’ve passed, they can view their scores, and they can see their progress.
 So, they can get a really nice snapshot of how they’re doing, in addition to having access to the content 24/7.
-The system also creates certificates of completion, which allows the students to prove that they achieved a passing grade.
+The learning management system also creates certificates of completion, which allows the students to prove that they achieved a passing grade.

 iSpring Learn also provides robust reporting.
 There are over 20 different report types, and they’re very easy to use.
 For example, I track quiz results in iSpring Learn using the Answer Breakdown report.
 I’ve shown how it works in my webinar for iSpring: